Adding your first feature

 First, we’ll need to create a feature in Schematic.

-Now that we have a feature, we need to “entitle” it to the plan — this is how we give our customers on a plan access to this feature.
+Now that we have a feature, we need to “entitle” it to a plan — this is how we give customers on a plan access to the feature.

-When you saved the feature, you should have dropped onto that feature’s page.
-If not, then select “Features” from the top navigation and click on the feature you just created (New Boolean Feature).
+When you create the feature, you’ll drop onto that feature’s page.
+If not, select Features from the left navigation and click the feature you just created (New Boolean Feature).

 If you go back to the quickstart app, you should see the second entitlement button is now clickable and the text has changed (you made need to refresh the page).